If you want to become a councillor, you need to stand as a candidate and be voted in by the electors of that ward.

 - you have lived in the local authority area during the whole of the 12 months before the day of your nomination and the day of election

-You may not be able to stand as a candidate if you:
+You can’t be a councillor if you:

 See the Electoral Commission’s website for further information on disqualifications.